Skip to main content

 Common performance pitfalls

-• UI pages shipping large global CSS/JS when only partial features are used
+• UI pages shipping large global CSS/JS when you only use partial features

 Next steps